 - Bulging eyes or dark circles around the eyes.
 Tumors around the eyes can cause these symptoms.

 Your child's doctor will do an exam to look for signs of cancer and will ask about your child's health background.
 Then the doctor may suggest a number of tests to help tell the type of cancer and see whether it has spread.

 A urine test or blood test may reveal high levels of certain chemicals that are made or increased by neuroblastoma.

 The doctor may do an exam of the nervous system to check for signs of a problem.
 This exam involves questions about the child's thinking and movement, and simple tests to see whether muscles, reflexes and coordination seem healthy.

-next to remove a small sample of tissue to check under a microscope.
+biopsy will be done next to remove a small sample of tissue to check under a microscope.
 This may mean doing surgery to take out some tissue.